4ZM/4zm.github.io/docs/posts/2024-10-28-state-of-the-art-python-in-2024/state-of-the-art-python-in-2024.md

 Sometimes you need a bit more spice in your CLI.
 Use yaspin to add a terminal spinner and tqdm to add progress bars.
 Well isn’t that just lovely?
 Conclusion

----
+<pre><p style="text-align: center; margin-top: 0px; margin-bottom: 4pt;">•  •  •</p></pre>

 It’s good to be a Python programmer in 2024.
 We have great libraries for all our basic needs like testing and CLI creation.
 By now, a consensus that type annotations are helpful has emerged, so you no longer need to argue with your coworkers about it.
 But more than anything, the tool uv is bringing a new level of convenience (and speed) to development workflows.

-I would like to extend a huge THANK YOU to Astral and all other Python devs that work on the projects I‘ve mentioned.
+I would like to extend a huge **THANK YOU** to Astral and all other Python devs that work on the projects I‘ve mentioned.
 It’s never been more fun to write Python code, and it’s because of the work you do. 😍